simonambridge/SparkSensorData/README.md

 ```
 **NB** if you do not use commas you will generate an ```java.lang.ArrayIndexOutOfBoundsException``` error and the Spark job will fail.

-In the cqlsh window run the query again and you will see the data pars that you typed in arriving in the sensordata table:
+In the cqlsh window run the query again and you will see the data pairs that you typed in arriving in the sensordata table:
 ```
 > select * from sparksensordata.sensordata ;